TCA166/mcSavefileParsers/README.md

 ## API

-Most of the code has been organized into four "libraries". regionParser handles nbt extraction from region files, chunkParser extracts data from chunk nbts, hTable is an implementation of a hash table, model handles generating 3d models in the mtl format and finally generator ties together chunkParser and model.
+Most of the code has been organized into four "libraries".
+These may prove to be useful should you want to parse Minecraft save files or generate wavefront 3D models.
 Feel free to use these as libraries in your projects just make sure to read the license before you do so.
 The documentation for functions in these libraries should be mainly in header files, and I will gladly expand it should there be a need so just let me know.

+- regionParser
+    This library provides three functions for parsing region files.
+    You can either extract an entire chunk from the given region file, or extract all of them at once.
+- chunkParser
+    This library utilizes the cNBT library to extract information about blocks from Minecraft NBTs
+- model
+    This library is capable of generating wavefront 3D models
+- generator
+    This library utilizes chunkParser and model to provide a simple interface with which you can quickly generate a 3D model from a Minecraft save file

 ## License